 Looking for the best PoE camera or best surveillance camera system?
-This guide will help you find the Power-over-Ethernet camera to meet your needs - and help steer you to the best available price.
+This guide will help you find the Power-over-Ethernet camera (or cameras) to meet your needs - and help steer you to the best available price.

 Other cameras will connect directly to power and the internet via a router and you can access their functionality via an app, or your own choice of software.
 In either case, PoE also facilitates software updates and P2P security when using remote viewing, meaning you can be confident placing cameras wherever you choose as they’re much safer from hacking than, for example, cheap wi-fi camera multi-packs.

 Compared to wi-fi, running ethernet cables to every location you install a camera sound sounds like hard work, but over time maintaining battery-powered cameras becomes a nuisance, especially if it’s difficult to reach the camera to charge it or swap its battery.
-Running one lead to each location, not only gives the reliability of wired power and network, but makes it easier to position cameras well out of tampering range.
+Running one lead to each location not only gives the reliability of wired power and network, but makes it easier to position cameras well out of tampering range.
 If your connection isn’t subject to interference, it will also have better bandwidth, which in turn should make features like person and vehicle detection – and the alerts they trigger – more reliable.

 Cameras can be bought individually, but are often sold as PoE camera systems, along with a NVR (network video recorder) to record the CCTV footage on a hard drive.
-If creating a custom system, they check out our separate guide to the best NVR (opens in new tab)s
+If creating a custom system, then check out our separate guide to the best NVR (opens in new tab)s

 When thinking about your cameras, don’t forget there are distinct styles which might better compliment your surroundings.
 Common types are the traditional camera bullet shape (with a rear mount), the smaller ‘dome’ which are very discrete, ‘turret’ and pan/tilt/zoom (PTZ) for more active observers.